edgepopgen/edgelab/_pages/team.md

 <div class="col-sm-12 clearfix" style="margin-bottom:50px;">
   <img src="{{ site.url }}{{ site.baseurl }}/images/Obadiah2.1.jpg" class="img-responsive" width="20%" style="float: left" />

-<b>Obadiah Mulder</b>, rotation student.
+<b>Obadiah Mulder</b>, graduate student.
 Obadiah is a PhD student in the Computational Biology and Biostatistics (CBB) program.
 Obadiah’s undergraduate degree was in Biology at Green Mountain College, with a focus on Bayesian analytical techniques.
 He is working on modeling signaling interactions in bacterial biofilms and on using estimated ancestral recombination graphs to understand the evolution of complex traits.
 </div>